abbasaziz/project2-trivia/README.md

 ## Author

-This project was created by Abbas Aziz as part of the courses in the Udemy Fullstack Web Development Course, as a requirement to be awarded a certificate of completion in this course.
+This project was created by Abbas Aziz as part of the courses in the Udemy Fullstack Web Development Course.
+It was completed as a requirement to be awarded a certificate of completion in this course.
 Thankful for all the instructors, reviewers and session leads at Udemy.

 Abbas Aziz [abbasaziz](https://github.com/abbasaziz)